medusajs/medusa/docs/content/add-plugins/slack.md

+---
+description: 'Learn how to integrate Slack with the Medusa server.
+The Slack plugin can be used to receive order notifications from the Medusa server.
+Learn how to create and configure a Slack app and install the Slack plugin on the Medusa server.'
+---

 # Slack

 In this documentation, you'll learn how to add the [Slack plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-plugin-slack-notification) to your Medusa server to start receiving order notifications.